-After a huge social media commotion over the last couple of days on various platforms such as Facebook, WhatsApp and Telegram, I came to realise that the British television network, ITV, would be broadcasting a documentary as part of their ‘Exposure’ series on the subject of Ex-Muslims and some of the issues they may face from their community after leaving Islam.
+After a huge social media commotion over the last couple of days on various platforms such as Facebook, WhatsApp and Telegram, I came to realise that the British television network ITV would be broadcasting a documentary as part of their ‘Exposure’ series on the subject of Ex-Muslims and the issues they may face from their community after leaving Islam.

-Although a range of Ex-Muslims, namely Zaynab, Safiya, Samina, Rehana amongst others, where interviewed on the show, the problems they all faced were all very common therefore it isn’t hard to summarise some of main issues within this article.
-The majority of them were from a Bangladeshi background and whilst some had lived there and left to the UK, some where born in the UK and had left their homes.
+Although a range of Ex-Muslims, namely Zaynab, Safiya, Samina and Rehana amongst others were interviewed on the show, the problems they all faced were all very common which makes it easy to summarise their main issues within this article.
+The majority of them were from a Bangladeshi background and whilst some had lived there and left to reside in the UK, the others were born in the UK and had left their homes after leaving Islam.

 Reasons given for leaving Islam

-By analysing the perspective of the interviewees, I came to realise that, the majority of their reasons for leaving the faith were emotional and cultural as opposed to being intellectual reasons.
-This can be demonstrated amongst the Ex-Muslim female Safiya, who wanted to go to another city to attend university but since her parents disapproved of her idea amongst her attempts to run away, they kept her in the house, disallowing her to go out.
-This then led her to believe that if she told her parents that she left Islam, they may kick her out of the home, enabling her to fulfil her future ambitions; however this wasn’t the case as they made conditions worse for her.
+By analysing the perspective of the interviewees, I came to realise that, the majority of their reasons for leaving the faith were emotional and cultural as opposed to being intellectual/theological reasons.
+This can be demonstrated by British-born Safiya, who wanted to go to another city to attend university but since her parents disapproved of her idea as well as her attempts to run away, they kept her in the house and forbade her to leave.
+This then led her to believe that if she told her parents that she left Islam, they may kick her out of the home which would enable her to fulfil her future ambitions; a plan which failed as they only made conditions worse for her.

-Other interviewees such as Rehana, who was born and raised in Bangladesh suffered from abuse by her mother who unsuccessfully tried to comfort her by telling her that each part of her body which had got beaten would enter paradise, a belief that has no basis amongst the teachings of Islam.
+Rehana, who was born and raised in Bangladesh suffered from abuse by her mother who unsuccessfully tried to comfort her by telling her that each part of her body which had got beaten would enter paradise; a belief that has no basis amongst the teachings of Islam.
 Maybe it is these types of false teachings that parent’s attribute to the religion which gives the child a distaste towards the faith.